University

 Canada, M5S 3H6

 My research lab is now closed and I am no longer taking on graduate students or postdoctoral fellows.
-However, my interest continues in enzymes as catalysts for asymmetric synthesis, and in bioorganic chemistry and biotechnology.
+However, my interest continues in enzymes as catalysts for asymmetric synthesis, and in bioorganic chemistry and biotechnology, and I remain on several Editorial and Scientific Advisory Boards.

-Since we pioneered the use of enzymes as practical catalysts for asymmetric synthesis in the mid-1970s, our research progressed into several other new frontier areas.
+Following our pioneering the use of enzymes as practical catalysts for asymmetric synthesis in the mid-1970s, our research progressed into several other new frontier areas.
 Our latest advances exploited a new strategy for the generation of new specificities or activities of enzymes by controlled chemical modifications of their mutants created at preselected positions by site-directed mutagenesis.
 We adopted this combined site-directed mutagenesis-chemical modification strategy since it offers virtually unlimited possibilities for creating new structural environments at any enzyme location.
 The results have been dramatic, as documented in the Recent Publications link below.
 Most excitingly, the approach opens up a totally new therapeutic strategy for an alternative, previously unexploited, enzymatic approach to selectively target and destroy proteins involved in diseases.
-Most recently, novel carbohydrate aspects of this approach have been spectacularly extended at Oxford by a former postdoctoral fellow, Professor Ben Davis.
+Subsequently, novel carbohydrate aspects of this approach have been spectacularly extended at Oxford by a former postdoctoral fellow, Professor Ben Davis

 U of T Department of Chemistry Home Page